Cairns and Far North Queensland Region – Ms Jodie Duignan-George

 Victoria Region – Ms Lara Carton

 Lara Carton is the Associate Vice-Chancellor of the Victoria Region & Director Social Innovation and is responsible for the management of this vibrant, city centre campus in Melbourne, which is home to students from around the world.
 As Associate Vice-Chancellor, Lara is keen to ensure that students benefit from everything that the city can offer in the form of career and volunteering opportunities, social activities and exposure to a range of diverse cultural experiences.
 With an increasing focus on community engagement and social enterprise opportunities, students and staff of the campus have opportunities to participate in activities that support the University’s core values of engagement and inclusiveness.
-The campus specialises in business, management, information technology and systems, also runs several hands on programs: sonography, chiropractic, engineering, accident forensics following to the recent engagement with Rural Industrial Skills and Training RIST.
-CQUniversity Melbourne campus also offer Bachelor of Agriculture from Hamilton and is pursuing the delivery of Nursing in Hamilton and other regional areas.
+The campus specialises in business, management, information technology and systems, also runs several hands-on programs: sonography, chiropractic, engineering, accident forensics following to the recent engagement with Rural Industrial Skills and Training RIST.
+CQUniversity Melbourne campus also offers Bachelor of Agriculture from Hamilton and is pursuing the delivery of Nursing in Hamilton and other regional areas.

 Contact: Lara Carton email@example.com